ten-protocol/ten-whitepaper/aggregators-verifiers.md

 ### Aggregator Nodes
 Aggregators are the Obscuro nodes whose TEEs are in possession of the _shared secret_ and can submit rollups to the L1.
 To gain this privilege, these nodes must pledge a stake.

-End users will send encrypted transactions to any registered aggregators who will then gossip the transactions.
-Every round, one of the aggregators will publish the transaction in a rollup.
+End users send encrypted transactions to any registered aggregators who then gossip the transactions.
+Every round, one of the aggregators publish the transaction in a rollup.

 Aggregators have the following functions:
 * Integrate with a L1 node to monitor published blocks and to submit rollups.